USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 System Requirements
 -------------------
-ALPHA REVS3 requires Matlab/Simulink with StateFlow 2016b, but should also work with later releases after library/model up-conversions.
+ALPHA REVS3 requires Matlab/Simulink with Stateflow 2016b, but should also work with later releases after library/model up-conversions.
 Also required is a compiler, for compiling the StateFlow code, see http://www.mathworks.com/support/compilers/R2016b/index.html.

 Installation
 ------------
 Install Matlab/Simulink and the Simulink StateFlow toolbox following MathWork's instructions.
-Copy the ``REVS_Common`` folder (and ``Matlab Common`` if provided) to a suitable directory on your modeling machine.  ``Matlab Common`` is a directory of helpful Matlab scripts and functions which are commonly used for data analysis and visualization, etc.  If ``Matlab Common`` is provided, add it to your Matlab path in the same manner as ``REVS_Common``.
+Copy the ``NVFEL_MATLAB_Tools`` repo (https://github.com/USEPA/NVFEL_MATLAB_Tools) to a suitable directory on your modeling machine.  ``NVFEL_MATLAB_Tools`` is a directory of helpful Matlab scripts and functions which are commonly used for data analysis and visualization, etc.  Launch Matlab and add ``NVFEL_MATLAB_Tools`` and its subfolders to your Matlab path (from the Matlab console, select "Set Path" from the "HOME" tab of the Matlab window, then select "Add with Subfolders..." and browse to ``NVFEL_MATLAB_Tools``).

-Launch Matlab and add ``REVS_Common`` and its subfolders to your Matlab path (from the Matlab console, select "Set Path" from the "HOME" tab of the Matlab window, then select "Add with Subfolders..." and browse to ``REVS_Common``).
+Similarly, add ``REVS_Common`` and its subfolders to your Matlab path.
 The path may be saved for future sessions or it is also possible to write a simple script to add the required folders to your path on an as-needed basis.
 For example:

 ::

     addpath(genpath('C:\dev\REVS3 localdev\REVS_Common'));
-    addpath(genpath('C:\dev\Matlab Common'));
+    addpath(genpath('C:\dev\NVFEL_MATLAB_Tools'));

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^